-Employment status was asked for all persons aged 16 or older.
-Allowable responses to the employment status question were as follows:
+Employment status was asked for all persons age 16 or older.
+Allowable responses to the employment status questions were as follows:

-- "currently employed" if the person had a job at the interview date; - "has a job to return to" if the person did not work during the reference period but had a job to return to as of the interview date; - "employed during the reference period" if the person had no job at the interview date but did work during the round; - "not employed with no job to return to" if the person did not have a job at the interview date, did not work during the reference period, and did not have a job to return to.
+- "currently employed" if the person had a job at the interview date; - "has a job to return to" if the person did not work during the reference period but had a job to return to as of the interview date; - "employed during the reference period" if the person had no job at the interview date but did work during the round; - "not employed with no job to return to" if the person did not have a job at the interview date, did not work during the reference period, and did not have a job to which he or she could return.

 These responses were mutually exclusive.
-A current main job was defined for persons reporting that they were currently employed and identified a current main job, and for persons who reported and identified a job to return to.
+A current main job was defined for persons who either reported that they were currently employed and identified a current main job or who reported and identified a job to return to.
 Therefore, job-specific information such as hourly wage exists for persons not presently working at the interview date but who have a job to return to as of the interview date.